Cape Honey Bee Facts

-This species has evolved a unique reproductive adaptability.
+- This species evolved a unique reproductive adaptability.
 Most honey bee colonies will perish if the queen dies.
-Yet, if such an event occurs in a hive of the Cape Honey Bee, a number of workers will develop ovaries, and begin laying eggs for drones.
-Also, these bee drones will be sexually viable and will mate with new queens from other hives.
+Yet, if such an event occurs in a hive of this bee, a number of workers will develop ovaries, and begin laying eggs for drones.
+These bee drones will be sexually viable and mate with new queens from other hives.
 One or more of the newly fertilized queens will then return to the hive.

 - Although the Cape Honey Bee only inhabits a moderate-sized zone of habitation, its numbers appear to be relatively stable at the moment.
 Therefore, the IUCN presently has no listing for it on its Red List.
 But, between 2008 – 2015, a disease decimated its population.
 Given its reduced numbers, it must be considered to be at particular risk due to the ongoing threat posed by climate change.

 Cape Honey Bee Physical Description

 At first glance, the wonderful Cape Honey Bee bears a striking resemblance to another variety of honey bee sharing the same range.
 Like that species, and many others, it also displays the physiological trait of sexual dimorphism.
 However, this trait also displays itself in the same manner as related species.

 As a result, the queen of this amazing species attains a larger size than the workers and drones of the hive.
 In fact, the head and thorax of the queen reaches the same approximate size as that of the worker.
 The difference in overall size occurs due to the fact that her abdomen grows significantly longer and thicker.

 Meanwhile, the workers remain slightly smaller in size than the queen and the drones.
 In addition, the body of the worker has a specialized construction.
 The hind legs of this bee has an added feature, a basket for collecting and carrying pollen.
 This caste also remains sexually immature, and thus unable to mate.